APP MTH 3021 - Modelling with Ordinary Differential Equations III

-Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
-Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
-A sequence of written assignments provides assessment opportunities for students to gauge their progress and understanding.
-Some computer programming in Matlab will also be required to promote understanding of computational methods.
+Learning & Teaching ModesThis course relies on topic videos as the primary delivery mechanism for the material.
+Tutorials and workshops are the primary direct contact hours, during which students will both reinforce and employ the understanding obtained through lectures.
+Weekly quizzes provide regular opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-- Modelling examples, necessity for theory and computation.
+- Modelling examples, different types of questions (and how to answer them), necessity for theory and computation.

 - Optimal step size, stiff problems.

-- Analysis of linear systems in two dimensions.
+- Autonomous systems in two dimensions.
+Analysis of linear systems in two dimensions, the phase plane.

-- Nonlinear systems and linearisation, the Hartman-Grobman theorem, general population interaction model, Lotka-Volterra predator-prey equations.
+- Nonlinear systems and linearisation, the Hartman-Grobman theorem

 Specific Course RequirementsUnderstanding of and ability to use analytic solution methods for first-order and second-order differential equations as taught in Differential Equations II or Engineering Mathematics IIA.